BhattaManish/Revesrsi-game/README.md

 # Revesrsi-game
 Reversi Game

-This Game doesnot contain any GUI from java
+This Game doesnot contain any GUI.